0x4447/0x4447-cli-node-strawberry/README.md

 This CLI was create out of frustration after we struggled countless times to do a simple HTTPS redirect, for example from: https://example.com to https://www.example.com.

 This is a straightforward action over a non-encrypted connection.
-However, trying to make it work over HTTPS is an entirely different story, since you need a server with a certificate that can establish a secure connection before it tells the browser to go somewhere else.
+However, trying to make it work over HTTPS is an entirely different story, since you need a server with a certificate that can establish a secure connection before the server can tells the browser where to go.

 It's simple to do this with a regular server, but more complicated if working with serverless technologies, not to mention the certificate setup and management for such a simple task.